 There are several ways to teach yourself guitar.
 You can hire a local guitar teacher and have him teach you everything about the guitar.
 Maybe, spend a few hundred dollars before becoming a good guitarist.
 Honestly, it’s quite expensive compared to the other two methods.

 Do you know YouTube?
 It’s Google’s video-streaming platform with over 5 billion videos.
 Among this number are thousands of guitar video tutorials.
-You’ll get everything from buying your first guitar, setting up your guitar to playing it.
+You’ll get everything from buying your first acoustic guitar, setting up your guitar to playing it.
 It’s a convenient way to learn guitar yourself.

 Lastly, take advantage of online guitar sites and guitar apps.
 If you visit App Store or Play Store, you can see a few results about learning guitar — chords, tabs, scales and more.
 Guitar lessons are also offered online by popular sites like GuitarTricks, Fender Play, JamPlay, Justin Guitar, and more.
 These websites have tailored lessons for beginners and advanced players.